showcasejyoti/Hospitality-Revenue-Intelligence/README.md

 - Do you prefer to keep Week on week change (or) Month on month change.
 - What is the objective and goals of building this Power-Bi dashboard?
 - In what terms, the success of this project will be measured?
-- What will be time dead-line of the project?
+- What will be the dead-line of the project?